ska-telescope/ska-pst-lmc/docs/src/api/tango.rst

 The argument of the ConfigureScan command is a JSON string that specifies the type and configuration of the following scans.

-Currently, the PST supports `ska-csp-configure` CSP config 2.3.
+Currently, the PST supports `CSP config 2.4 <https://developer.skao.int/projects/ska-telmodel/en/latest/schemas/ska-csp-configure.html>`_.

 `Example CSP configuration for PST beam configuration
 <https://developer.skao.int/projects/ska-telmodel/en/latest/schemas/ska-csp-configure.html>`_.